Hindu denominations: Indonesian Hinduism

 The term "Agama Hindu Dharma", the endonymous Indonesian name for "Indonesian Hinduism" can also refer to the traditional practices in Kalimantan, Sumatra, Sulawesi and other places in Indonesia, where people have started to identify and accept their agamas as Hinduism or Hindu worship has been revived.
 The revival of Hinduism in Indonesia has given rise to a national organisation, the Parisada Hindu Dharma.

 Shrautism

 Shrauta communities are very rare in India, the most well known being the ultra-orthodox Nambudiri Brahmins of Kerala.
 They follow the "Purva-Mimamsa" (earlier portion of Vedas) in contrast to Vedanta followed by other Brahmins.
 They place importance on the performance of Vedic Sacrifice (Yajna).
-The Nambudiri Brahmins are famous for their preservation of the ancient Somayaagam, Agnicayana rituals which have vanished in other parts of India.

 Kaumaram

-Kaumaram is a sect of Hindus, especially found in South India and Sri Lanka where Lord Muruga Karttikeya is the Supreme Godhead.
-Lord Muruga is considered superior to the Trimurti.
-The worshippers of Lord Muruga are called Kaumaras.
+Kaumaram is a sect of Hindus, especially found in South India and Sri Lanka where Kartikeya is worshipped as the Supreme God.
+The worshippers of Kartikeya are called Kaumaras.

 Dattatreya Sampradaya

 Dattatreya Sampradaya is a Hindu denomination associated with the worship of Dattatreya as the supreme god.
 This denomination found in Indian states like Maharashtra, Andhra Pradesh, Karnataka, Goa, Telangana, Gujarat, Madhya Pradesh, Rajasthan and Uttarakhand.
 Dattatreya is often considered as an avatara of three Hindu gods Brahma, Vishnu and Shiva, collectively known as the Trimurti.

 Main traditions linked with Dattatreya Sampradaya are: